In Ordering Compression Springs - Give the Following Information as Completely as Possible:

 Squareness of Ends, Grinding, and Degree of Bearing

-The squareness of compression spring ends influences the manner in which the axial force produced by the spring can be transferred to adjacent parts in a mechanism.
+The squareness of compression springs ends influences the manner in which the axial force produced by the spring can be transferred to adjacent parts in a mechanism.
 There are some types of applications where open ends may be entirely suitable.
 However, when space permits, closed ends afford a greater degree of squareness and reduce the possibility of tangling with little increase in cost.
 With closed ends, the degree of squareness depends on the relationship of the wire diameter (d) and the mean coil diameter (D).
 Unground springs with indexed (D/d) that are low have less squareness, while unground, high-index springs have more squareness.
 Compression springs with closed ends can often perform well without grinding, particularly in wire sizes smaller than .020 in. or spring indexes exceeding 12.

 Many applications require grinding the ends in order to provide greater control over squareness.
 Among these are applications in which (1) high-duty springs are specified, (2) unusually close tolerances on load or rate are needed, (3) solid height must be minimized, (4) accurate seating and uniform bearing pressures are required, and (5) a tendency toward buckling must be reduced.

 Well-proportioned, high-quality compression springs which are specified with closed and ground ends should have the spring wire at the ends uniformly taper from the full wire diameter to the tip.
 A slight gap, which occasionally opens during grinding, is permissible between the closed end coil and the adjacent coil.
 The bearing surface provided by grinding should extend over a minimum of 240 degree of the end coils.
 Results will vary considerably from these nominal attainable values with springs in smaller wire sizes or with higher indexes.
-In general, it is impractical to adhere to a general rule regarding "degree of bearing" since process capabilities depend so much on the individual configuration of the spring.
+In general, it is impractical to adhere to a general rule regarding "degree of bearing" since process capabilities depend so much on the individual configuration of the compression springs.